International Premier Delegation

 Special Congrats to:

 Blake and Giuliana, on the International Atomic Energy Agency, received a Best Delegate award (1st place).
 This was the very first conference for both Blake (7th grade) and Giuliana (6th grade), each competing at the high school level.
-Country policy accuracy and impressive argumentation in logic and strategy proved that these two junior debaters would excel at a comparable level of high school students.
+Country policy accuracy and impressive argumentation in logic and strategy proved that these two junior debaters would excel at a comparable level to high school students.

-Additionally, the League commends delegates for their comprehensive knowledge that the country of representation, does not dictate the ability level of debate nor the seriousness of inclusion nor the appropriate course of opinion participation, but instead the level of hard work, debating skills and preparation will be the factors that yield results, be it France, China or East Timor.
+Additionally, the League commends delegates for their comprehensive knowledge that the country of representation, does not dictate the ability level of debate, nor the seriousness of inclusion, nor the appropriate course of opinion participation, but instead the level of hard work, debating skills and preparation will be the factors that yield results, be it France, China or East Timor.
 Congrats once again!

 The League is honored by the high effort and decorum of all Comoros and Cape Verde diplomats at MUNUC.